fallenner/nginx-file-server/README.md

           backend handle program will receive these params after fileServer trriger a http request.

           remove API will receive some custom params.

+    -Note:

+         If the backend handle program execution success, you should return the JSON format result.
+And the fileServer will judge whether clean（rollback）the upload file or remove file base on the JSON format result.

+         Success: {code:0, msg:'custom by yourself'}

+         Failed: {code:-1, msg:'custom by yourself'}

+         you should catch the Error, And return Failed JSON format result.